 - College students and their development

 - Institutional and program evaluation, assessment, and accreditation

 Performance and Feedback

-- Stipend: Minimum of $1,100/month for an appointment requiring no more than 19 hours a week.
+- Stipend: Minimum of $1,400/month for an appointment requiring no more than 19 hours a week

-- RSF will cover the cost of 10 credits tuition/semester for GA’s accepted into this program.
-University fees and other fees are the responsibility of the student.
+- RSF will cover the cost of 9 credits tuition/semester for GA’s accepted into this program.
+University fees and other fees are the responsibility of the student

-- Additional payment by RSF: Mandatory additional payment of $130 per month for living expenses, as per the Collective Bargaining Agreement (CBA).
+- Additional payment by RSF: Mandatory additional payment of $160 per month for health insurance or other living expenses, as per the Collective Bargaining Agreement (CBA)

 - Professional development is very important to us: RSF will provide compensation to attend a limited number of regional professional development conferences and workshops.
-There are also funds available to attend national or world conferences, but the assistant must apply for these funds.
+There are also funds available to attend national or international conferences, but the Assistant must apply for these funds as they are available